Cam10001110101/more-control-alternatives/README.md

 - Sensitive data processing

 # Why This Guide Exists
-Over the last decade and beyond, we've witnessed technologies that transform daily life—sometimes faster than society can adapt.
-Through close observation of the relationships between technology and people, we can see that the release of DeepSeek V3 and R1 models mark another significant milestone in AI's journey into mainstream use.
-While AI offers incredible possibilities, there may be a growing divide in how different groups approach and understand it.
+Over the last decade, we've witnessed technologies that transform daily life—sometimes faster than society can adapt.
+Through close observation of the relationships between technology and people, we can see that the release of DeepSeek V3 and R1 models mark another significant milestone in AI's journey into mainstream use.While AI offers incredible possibilities, there may be a growing divide in how different groups approach and understand it.
 Some dive in headfirst, others are tired of hearing about it, and many fall somewhere in between.
 This guide is meant to:

 - Bridge the knowledge gap between technical and non-technical users
 - Help you make informed decisions about AI use while protecting your privacy